-The RHCSA Rapid Track course (RH199) relates to Red Hat® Enterprise Linux® 7 and is designed for students who already have significant experience with Linux administration.
-The course reviews the tasks covered in Red Hat System Administration I (RH124) and II (RH134) at an accelerated pace.
-On completion of course materials, students should be prepared to take the Red Hat Certified System Administrator (RHCSA) exam.
+The RHCSA Rapid Track course (RH199) is designed for students who already have significant experience with Linux® administration.
+This course combines Red Hat System Administration I (RH124) and Red Hat System Administration II (RH134), reviewing the tasks at an accelerated pace.

 Who should attend

 This course is geared toward Windows system administrators, network administrators, and other system administrators who are interested in supplementing current skills or backstopping other team members, in addition to Linux system administrators who are responsible for these tasks:

 - Configuring, installing, upgrading, and maintaining Linux systems using established standards and procedures

 - Managing systems for monitoring system performance and availability